alichtman/shallow-backup/README.md

   -h, -help, --help            Show this message and exit.
 ```

-### A Word of Caution
+### Git Integration
 ---

+**A Word of Caution**

 This backup tool is git-integrated, meaning that you can easily store your backups remotely (on GitHub, for example.)
 Dotfiles and configuration files may contain sensitive information like API keys and ssh keys, and you don't want to make those public.
 To make sure no sensitive files are uploaded accidentally, `shallow-backup` creates a `.gitignore` file if it can't find one in the directory.
 It excludes `.ssh/` and `.pypirc` by default.
 It's safe to remove these restrictions if you're pushing to a remote private repository, or you're only backing up locally.
 To do this, you should clear the `.gitignore` file without deleting it.

-**Tl;dr: If you choose to back up to a public repository, look at every file you're backing up to make sure you want it to be public.**
+_If you choose to back up to a public repository, look at every file you're backing up to make sure you want it to be public._

+**What if I'd like to maintain a separate repo for my dotfiles?**

+`shallow-backup` makes this easy!
+After making your first backup, `cd` into the `dotfiles/` directory and run `$ git init`.
+Create a `.gitignore` and a new repo on your favorite version control platform.
+This repo will be maintained independently (manually) of the base `shallow-backup` repo.

 ### What can I back up?
 ---